Seirdy/seirdy.one/content/posts/website-best-practices.md

 1. If an image isn't essential, you shouldn't include it inline.
 2. Yes, users could disable images.
 That's _their_ choice.
 If your page uses lazy loading, you've effectively (and probably unintention&shy;ally) made that choice for a large number of users.

-Nonetheless, expect some readers to have images disabled (blind readers, metered connections).
-Follow good practices for alt-text. _Concisely_ summarize the image content the best you can, in the context of the surrounding content.
-Don't include information that isn't present in the image; save supplementary information for a `<figcaption>` element.
-If the image is a picture of text from a website, link to that website to allow users to read its contents in context; this can serve as an "image transcript" of sorts.
+Nonetheless, expect some readers to have images disabled.
+Refer to the "[Beyond alt-text](#beyond-alt-text)" section to see how to best support this case.

 ### Related issues